o3de/o3de.org/content/docs/userguide/components/physx-collider.md

 ---
-description: ' Use the &physx-collider; component to define where collision detection and response occur in &ALYlong;. '
+description: ' Use the PhysX Collider component to define where collision detection and response occur in Amazon Lumberyard. '
 title: PhysX Collider
 ---
 # PhysX Collider {#component-physx-collider}